This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “Before every purchase, … get into the habit of asking yourself, “Do I really need that?” … If you start postponing every purchase by 24 hours, you’ll soon discover how little you actually need to buy.
 Very often, you’ll find that 24 hours later, the strong desire to buy that item is a long-forgotten memory.” – Kieron Sweeney

 I’ve saved countless amounts of money by asking myself if I really need to buy something and then not buying it.
 When I’ve been disciplined enough like that, life has gone really well.

-There’s the flip side, too, of course.
-When I haven’t been disciplined enough, I’ve wasted so much money.
+There’s the flip side, too, naturally.
+I’ve wasted so much money when I haven’t been disciplined enough.
 It’s all about not giving in to the temptation for instant gratification.

 Sweeney has some more wealth mindset tips to share.

 “When you go to the grocery store, make a point to not buy anything you don’t truly need.” – Kieron Sweeney

 Makes sense.
 Food is one of the most controllable expenses we have.
 Also, if we only buy what we truly need, we’re more likely to make healthier choices.
 And our bodies will thank us for that.

 When I’ve gone to the grocery store with a shopping list and an exact amount in mind for how much to spend, I’ve been the most disciplined.
 I’ve been pleased when I’ve stuck with the list and the budget.

 “When you shop for gifts or other items that bring you into stores full of temptations, get your mindset in place before you even leave the house.
 Acknowledge to yourself that it’s likely you’ll see things you’d like to buy, and remind yourself that you’ve chosen to become rich instead.” – Kieron Sweeney